 About two blocks down Shijo Dori, turn right and you’ll come to Nishiki market.
 This is a great place to grab some lunch and sample some local cuisine.
 Takoyaki and sushi are all served here as well as samples of different local produce.
-There is also a tourist friendly okonomiyaki restaurant nearby here which I recommend sampling as it’s a specialty of the Kansai region.
+There is also a tourist-friendly okonomiyaki restaurant nearby here which I recommend sampling as it’s a speciality of the Kansai region.
 Okonomiyaki is a type of savoury pancake that’s cooked on the grill with various toppings.
-Usually, diners prepare it themselves on a grill at the table but this particular restaurant will do the ground work for tourists who don’t know how to assemble the pancake!
+Usually, diners prepare it themselves on a grill at the table but this particular restaurant will do the groundwork for tourists who don’t know how to assemble the pancake!
 Be warned – they are very filling!

 After eating, head back down the shopping street towards the river and slip down what looks like a small alleyway on your left.
 This is Pontocho, Kyoto’s old red light district.
 If you are here in the evening you might be lucky enough to spot some Geishas on their way to work.
 You can grab some dinner here; there are some good traditional restaurants and an excellent sushi restaurant with an English menu.